Edward-TL/LegalSearcher/README.md

 ## Universal Sentence encoder
 The Universal Sentence Encoder encodes text into high-dimensional vectors that can be used for text classification, semantic similarity, clustering and other natural language tasks.

 The model is trained and optimized for greater-than-word length text, such as sentences, phrases or short paragraphs.
 It is trained on a variety of data sources and a variety of tasks with the aim of dynamically accommodating a wide variety of natural language understanding tasks.
-The input is variable length English text and the output is a 512 dimensional vector.
+The input is variable length Spanish text and the output is a 512 dimensional vector.
 We apply this model to the STS benchmark for semantic similarity, and the results can be seen in the example notebook made available.
 The universal-sentence-encoder model is trained with a deep averaging network (DAN) encoder.

 ### Semantic Similarity
 Semantic similarity is a measure of the degree to which two pieces of text carry the same meaning.
 This is broadly useful in obtaining good coverage over the numerous ways that a thought can be expressed using language without needing to manually enumerate them.